 It seems that North Texas and surrounding areas have become the center of foundation repair scams for the entire country.

-I understand there are over two hundred and fifty foundation repair companies operating in North Texas.
+I understand there are over two hundred and fifty foundation repair companies operating in Texas.
 While I don’t doubt the number it would be extremely hard to document an exact count.

 FACT: Most foundation repair agents are commissioned pier salespeople paid to sell as many piers as possible!

+I can walk you through these issues.
 If you question any of the above contact me and I will be happy to explain it in more detail AND explain how to deal with it.

-Forty years in foundation repair business
+Over forty years in foundation repair business

 FACT: I have been involved with the foundation repair business for forty years.
 I have seen foundation repair scams come and go.
 Often leaving a trail of failed foundation repairs and unhappy customers.
 The point is, there are a lot of pier salesmen and consequently a lot of scams.